Los Angeles: Colleges and universities

 There are numerous additional colleges and universities outside the city limits in the Greater Los Angeles area, including the Claremont Colleges consortium, which includes the most selective liberal arts colleges in the U.S., and the California Institute of Technology (Caltech), one of the top STEM-focused research institutions in the world.

 Schools

-Los Angeles Unified School District serves almost all of the city of Los Angeles, as well as several surrounding communities, with a student population around 800,000.
+Los Angeles Unified School District serves almost all of the city of Los Angeles, as well as several surrounding communities, with a student population of around 800,000.
 After Proposition 13 was approved in 1978, urban school districts had considerable trouble with funding.
-LAUSD has become known for its underfunded, overcrowded and poorly maintained campuses, although its 162 Magnet schools help compete with local private schools.
+LAUSD has become known for its underfunded, overcrowded, and poorly maintained campuses, although its 162 Magnet schools help compete with local private schools.

 Several small sections of Los Angeles are in the Inglewood Unified School District, and the Las Virgenes Unified School District.
 The Los Angeles County Office of Education operates the Los Angeles County High School for the Arts.